Kazheesirama Vinnagaram: Architecture

-The temple is located in the holy town of Sirkazhi in Mayiladuthurai district.
-Thirumangai Alvar was initiated by Saiva Kuravar Sambandar to praise the Almighty through Pasurams.
-The God in the temple is praised as Mann alantha Tadalan meaning the one who measured the land.
+The temple is located in the town of Sirkazhi in Mayiladuthurai district.
+Thirumangai Alvar won a challenge against Saiva Kuravar Sambandar by composing Pasurams in praise of the god worshipped in this temple, who is praised as Mann alantha Tadalan meaning the one who measured the land.
 The name Tadalan is in honour of Tiruvikrama (Vamana) form and the mulavar (prime deity) fixed in the central shrine is in this form.
 The presiding deity, Tiruvikrama, appeared for sage Ashtakoma.

 The temple has a rectangular plan with the sides of the temple covered by tall brick walls.
 The temple tower, the rajagopuram has a three-tiered structure.
 The sanctum is approached from the gateway tower through a flagpost, altar, an elevated hall and two other halls namely the Mahamandpa and the Ardhamandapa.
 The sanctum houses the stone image of Trivikrama in standing posture and also has various other metal images.
 The shrines of Lokanayagi is located in a shrine around the first sanctum in the north western corner beyond the sanctum and the shrine of Andal is located on the other corner.
 The temple tank, Chakra Tirtham, is located behind the temple.